-When the System Volume is encrypted with Bitlocker, the WINLOAD.EFI component of the Windows OS Loader uses these critical security parameters (CSP):
+When the System Volume is encrypted with Bitlocker, the WINLOAD.EFI and WINLOAD.EXE components of the Windows OS Loader uses these critical security parameters (CSP):

-- Full Volume Encryption Key (FVEK) 128 or 256-bit AES key that is used to decrypt data on disk sectors of the hard drive. - VSM Key (VSMK) 256-bit AES key that is directly generated from a DRBG for protecting data used by the secure kernel during hibernation. - AES-CTR DRBG Entropy Input A 384 bit secret value that is at least 256 bits of entropy and maintained internal to the module that provides the entropy material for AES-CTR DRBG output - AES-CTR DRBG Seed A 384 bit secret value maintained internal to the module that provides the seed material for AES-CTR DRBG output - AES-CTR DRBG V A 128 bit secret value maintained internal to the module that provides the entropy material for AES-CTR DRBG output - AES-CTR DRBG Key A 256 bit secret value maintained internal to the module that provides the entropy material for AES-CTR DRBG output
+- Full Volume Encryption Key (FVEK) 128 or 256-bit AES key that is used to decrypt data on disk sectors of the hard drive. - VSM Key (VSMK) 256-bit AES key that is directly generated from a DRBG for protecting data used by the secure kernel during hibernation. - AES-CTR DRBG Entropy Input A 384 bit secret value that is at least 256 bits of entropy and maintained internal to the module that provides the entropy material for AES-CTR DRBG output - AES-CTR DRBG Seed A 384 bit secret value maintained internal to the module that provides the seed material for AES-CTR DRBG output - AES-CTR DRBG V A 128 bit secret value maintained internal to the module that provides the entropy material for AES-CTR DRBG output - AES-CTR DRBG Key A 256 bit secret value maintained internal to the module that provides the entropy material for AES-CTR DRBG output - RSA public key 1024, 2048 or 3072-bit RSA public key to verify the integrity of components mentioned in Integrity Chain of Trust

-The FVEK is provided to the WINLOAD.EFI component of the Windows OS Loader by Boot Manager and the VSMK is generated by the WINLOAD.EFI component using the RBG in the Windows OS Loader.
+The FVEK is provided to the WINLOAD.EFI and WINLOAD.EXE components of the Windows OS Loader by Boot Manager and the VSMK is generated by the WINLOAD.EFI and WINLOAD.EXE components using the RBG in the Windows OS Loader.